-Relationships: Continually strives to develop positive relationships and articulate the mission of the library to the community.
-Key Result Areas: Policy and General Administration Branch Administration An annual evaluation of the Assistant Branch Manager is administered by the Branch Manager, under the oversight of the Library Director, using the adopted evaluation instrument.
-Essential Duties: Policy and General Administration A. Carries out policies as adopted by the Board.
-(KEY TASKS) B. Recommends policy change and review to the Library Director as appropriate.
-C. Provides support and assistance to library committees and Friends of the Library groups.
+Policy and General Administration

+- A. Carries out policies as adopted by the Board. - B. Recommends policy change and review to the Library Director as appropriate. - C. Provides support and assistance to library committees and Friends of the Library groups.

 II.
+Branch Administration

-Branch Administration A. Works with the Branch Manager to serve the programming needs of the community.
-B. Is responsible for coordinating with the Branch Manager regarding the annual Summer Reading Program.
-C. Assists in compiling community input to allow the Branch Manager to develop appropriate programming in all departments and levels of library service.
-D. Works with the Library Director to develop an individual plan for continuing education and professional development as prescribed by TSLA.
-E. Accurately accounts for money received for fines and fees each day and delivers deposits as directed by the Library Director, Branch Manager, or Administrative Assistant.
-F. Obtains and returns items through the interlibrary loan program including OCLC.
-G. Assists the Branch Manager with collection development practices.
-H. Is responsible for completing ordering, reporting, and other duties in the absence of a Branch Manager.
-I. Identifies maintenance issues to be resolved and communicates issues to Library Direct and Maintenance Department J. Cleans when necessary.
-Core Skills: Ability to communicate clearly in speech and in writing.
-Uses knowledge of various software programs and mobile devices to operate in an effective and efficient manner.
-Uses knowledge of computer hardware and software to troubleshoot the library's technology in order to communicate issues to the Library Director.
-Ability to work effectively and amicably with a wide range of community representatives such as library patrons, volunteers, board, and committee members.
-Ability to coordinate with the Branch Manager to plan, direct, and evaluate programs.
+- A. Works with the Branch Manager to serve the programming needs of the community. - B. Is responsible for coordinating with the Branch Manager regarding the annual Summer Reading Program. - C. Assists in compiling community input to allow the Branch Manager to develop appropriate programming in all departments and levels of library service. - D. Works with the Library Director to develop an individual plan for continuing education and professional development as prescribed by TSLA. - E. Accurately accounts for money received for fines and fees each day and delivers deposits as directed by the Library Director, Branch Manager, or Administrative Assistant. - F. Obtains and returns items through the interlibrary loan program including - G. Assists the Branch Manager with collection development practices. - H. Is responsible for completing ordering, reporting, and other duties in the absence of a Branch Manager. - Identifies maintenance issues to be resolved and communicates issues to Library Direct and Maintenance Department - Cleans when necessary.

+- Ability to communicate clearly in speech and in writing. - Uses knowledge of various software programs and mobile devices to operate in an effective and efficient manner. - Uses knowledge of computer hardware and software to troubleshoot the library's technology in order to communicate issues to the Library Director.

+- Ability to work effectively and amicably with a wide range of community representatives such as library patrons, volunteers, board, and committee members. - Ability to coordinate with the Branch Manager to plan, direct, and evaluate programs.